gothinkster/slim-php-realworld-example-app/readme.md

 The basic idea behind this app is to provide a backend web service for the website [Conduit](https://demo.realworld.io/#/) made by the [Thinkster](https://github.com/gothinkster) team.

-It is designed as an api which process requests and returned JSON responses.
+It is designed as an api which process requests and return JSON responses.

  **tl;dr commands**
 ```bash